-The sepia tone of the printing ink used in First Flight, a set of ten etchings of male heads recently acquired by the Fitzwilliam Museum by British artist, Lynette Yiadom-Boakye, brings to mind the rich warmth of an old master drawing or an old photograph.
+The sepia tone of the printing ink used in First Flight, a set of ten etchings of male heads (recently acquired with the invaluable help of The Friends of the Fitzwilliam), brings to mind the rich warmth of an old master drawing or an old photograph.
 Disparate references and associations are common in Yiadom-Boakye’s work and such diversity – created in the eye of the spectator – is something that she readily invites.

 The embrace of history and tradition and the remaking of it is a major theme of Yiadom-Boakye’s work and this is evident both in her figurative approach and choice of technique.
 Her commitment to oil paint is equalled by her preference for the historical intaglio technique of etching over technologically-enhanced printmaking processes like polymer photogravure or giclee which are currently popular among contemporary artists.
 Yiadom-Boakye’s addition of the pre-fix ‘hard ground’ in written descriptions of her etchings is unusual.
 The ‘hard ground’ or wax resist used in etching isn’t normally mentioned when describing the technique.
 Nevertheless, this apparent restyling of the term speaks to the conversations that exist in her work between the art of the past and the concerns of today.

 For Yiadom-Boakye, who does not make preparatory drawings for her paintings, etching is an opportunity for her to draw and to work at a much slower pace.
 Whereas canvases are created largely in one session, etched plates demand successive processes of editing and proofing.
 Yiadom-Boakye has been producing prints since 2012, the date of her first etching, Siskin, which is one of a number of prints and canvases relating to a group of works on the theme of Black men and birds.